The Next Super-Cycle

 Defense Spending is just getting started

 European leaders predictably agreed to another heap of sanctions on Russia - but just as predictably stopped short of a $50bn in military aide package for Ukraine.
-Warring powers have been economically strangled before, but with the world’s second largest economy backing Moscow, well… don’t hold your breath, Russia’s economy is on a tear.
-Fortunately, those overheated war-time economies are more akin to snorting a line of Bolivian marching powder than the sort of run you get from a solid night’s sleep.
+Warring powers have been economically strangled before, but the world’s second largest economy backing Moscow, don’t hold your breath.
+Still, Russia’s economy is showing cracks.
+Those overheated war-time economies are like snorting a line of Bolivian marching powder until they aren’t.

 It also comes with paranoia.
-Last month Russia’s very competent central bankers (who knew?) were warning the government that between the US and OPEC rests the capacity to flood the global oil markets.
-What Moscow fears isn’t that their grain and fertilizer routes through the Black Sea are menaced by whatever Ukraine is calling a navy.
-What keeps then huffing the vodka is that a prolonged price collapse in energy prices in the 1980’s - that contributed to then collapse of the Soviet Union – will do the same to the current regime.
+Russia’s very competent central bankers (who knew?)
+Have been warning the government that between the US and OPEC rests the capacity to flood the global oil markets.
+He may not admit it, but Vladimir Putin knows that it was a prolonged price collapse in energy prices in the 1980’s that contributed to then collapse of the Soviet Union.

 Profits you’d rather not make

-Sweden’s wonderfully named prime minister, Ulf Kristersson, announced a jump in defense spending from 2.4% GDP to 3.5% by 2030 - funded mostly through borrowing.
+Sweden announced a jump in defense spending from 2.4% GDP to 3.5% by 2030 - funded mostly through borrowing.
 With the release of the German debt brake, they aren’t the only ones.
-German arms-maker Rheinmetall stocks are up 11% this year, double what they were 11 weeks ago and up 12X since Russia's 2022 invasion.
-Armin Papperger, Rheinmetall’s CEO said the company is now churning out more artillery shells that the entire US at the moment.
-It doesn’t appear to be quarterly report hot air either.
-Moscow tried to have Papperger killed by a resurrecting a shadowy, Stalin-era agency called SMERSH, which I’d first heard of in.
+German arms-maker Rheinmetall share price is up 12x since Russia's 2022 invasion.
+Armin Papperger, Rheinmetall’s CEO said the company is now churning out more artillery shells that the US at the moment.
+It doesn’t appear to be quarterly report hot air either, Moscow tried to have Papperger killed by a resurrecting a shadowy, Stalin-era agency called SMERSH, which I’d first heard of in.
 James Bond novel, whatever that tells you.
 As it stands, it hasn't seem to slowing down too much.

-Papperger can also see the way that the economy and warfare are intertwined: He’s keen on using European parts, materials and tech for the simple reason that a boost in European productivity will boost revenues and the ability to buy more arms.
+European defense firms are moving away from niche, low-volume producers, less Jaguar and Ferrari and more Chevrolet, Papperger can see the way that the economy and warfare are intertwined.
+Brussels wants some 50% of defense spending to be local, boosting European productivity and revenues at the same time.
 It’s working.
-The Euro is up 7% against the dollar, and optimism is rising on Germany’s plans to boost infrastructure and defense spending, which will likely spill over into other supply sectors like energy and chemicals.
-Rheinmetall just overtook Volkswagon in market cap.
+Optimism is rising on Germany’s plans to boost infrastructure and defense spending, which will likely spill over into other supply sectors like energy and chemicals.
+Rheinmetall just overtook Volkswagen in market cap.

 Go East, Young Man.